Harold Gilman: Beyond Camden Town

-Through over 50 works including several alternative versions and the famous ‘Maple Street’ interiors featuring Gilman’s charlady ‘Mrs. Mounter’, this is the first major exhibition of the artist in over 35 years.
+The exhibition of over 50 works included several alternative versions and the famous ‘Maple Street’ interiors featuring Gilman’s charlady ‘Mrs. Mounter’.
+Within these scenes featuring heavily patterned wallpapers and female figures, he captured the essence of his subjects – an approach that led to him being called ‘the Vuillard of London’ and ‘the English intimiste’.
 The strong sense of development during the artist’s final years can only hint at what might have followed had Gilman not died during the influenza pandemic, aged just 43.

 Discover the work of Harold Gilman

 Harold Gilman, The Shopping List, c.1912

-Harold Gilman, The Shopping List, c.1912, oil on canvas, 61 x 51 cm, British Council
+Harold Gilman, The Shopping List, c.1912, Oil on canvas, 61 x 51 cm, British Council

 Harold Gilman, Interior with Mrs. Mounter 1916-17

-Harold Gilman, Interior with Mrs. Mounter 1916-17, oil on canvas, 51 x 76 cm © Ashmolean Museum, University of Oxford
+Oil on canvas, 51 x 76 cm © Ashmolean Museum, University of Oxford

 Harold Gilman, Canal Bridge, Flekkefjord, c.1913

-Harold Gilman, Canal Bridge, Flekkefjord, c.1913, oil on canvas, 46.4 x 61.5 cm, Photo credit: Tate, London (2018)
+Harold Gilman, Canal Bridge, Flekkefjord, c.1913, Oil on canvas, 46.4 x 61.5 cm, Photo credit: Tate, London (2018)

 Harold Gilman, An Eating House, 1913-14

-Harold Gilman, An Eating House, 1913-14, oil on canvas, 45.7 x 61, Private Collection
+Harold Gilman, An Eating House, 1913-14, Oil on canvas, 45.7 x 61, Private Collection

 Oil on canvas, 62 x 46.5 cm, Reproduced courtesy of Leicester Arts and Museums Service

 Harold Gilman, Interior with Artist’s Mother, 1917-18

 Oil on canvas, 51.2 x 61.4cm, Manchester Art Gallery